avandriets/TournamentPlanner/README.md

 You need instance of PostgreSQL and Python (I used python 2.7)

 1. Copy project files to directory
-3. Create database and schema from file "tournament.sql" (There are scripts for creating database tables .etc)
-You can use the psql command line interface
-    start psql from command line
+3. Create database and schema from file "tournament.sql" (There are scripts for creating database tables .etc in file) You can use the **psql** command line interface, start **psql** from command line
     ```
     psql
     ```
-    next execute the sql commands within the sql file from psql
+    next execute the sql commands within the sql file from **psql**
     ```
     \i tournament.sql
     ```